-- leggings and nylon stockings - garments primarily constructed for the upper body
+- garments primarily constructed for the lower body - garments primarily for outdoor use

 2.2.2 GEOGRAPHICAL REGION

 This PCR is applicable to be used globally.

 2.2.3 EPD VALIDITY

 An EPD based on this PCR shall be valid from its registration and publication at www.environdec.com and for a five year period starting from the date of the verification report ("approval date"), or until the EPD has been de-registered from the International EPD® System.